Oh, boy. I’m worried about venturing into the bean vs. no bean chili debate!

 If you go with chuck roast, just know that you'll have to simmer the chili much longer to get the meat tender, but some people prefer that style.

 I don’t particularly like lean ground beef in most other recipes, but I think a 90/10 blend of ground beef works really well for chili like this.
-The extra fat blends in to the chili and makes it nice and rich.
-If you go more fatty than 90/10, you would probably want to drain off some of the grease before making the chili.
+The extra fat blends into the chili and makes it nice and rich.
+If you go fattier than 90/10, you would probably want to drain off some of the grease before making the chili.

 The Trick for Thick, Hearty Chili